armory/docs/content/en/docs/feature-status/feature-deprecations.md

 The following clarifies what we mean when a feature is deprecated or reaches end of support:

-* **Deprecated**: When a feature enters the end of support cycle and no new development is done except for bug and security CVE fixes specific to the feature.
+* **Deprecated**: When a feature enters the end of support cycle and no new development is done except for critical (P0/1) bugs and security CVE fixes specific to the feature.

-* **End of Support**: When a feature is no longer available for customer or technical support, including bug and security CVE fixes specific to the feature.
+* **End of Support**: When a feature is no longer available for customer or technical support, including critical (P0/1) bugs and security CVE fixes specific to the feature.

 ## FAQ